developmentseed/landsat-util/docs/commands.rst

                     --ndvi              Calculates NDVI and produce a RGB GTiff with seperate colorbar.

+                    --ndvigrey          Calculates NDVI and produce a greyscale GTiff.

                     --clip              Clip the image with the bounding box provided.
 Values must be in WGS84 datum, and with longitude and latitude units of decimal degrees separated by comma.
                                         Example: --clip -346.06658935546875,49.93531194616915,-345.4595947265625,50.2682767372753